agda/agda/doc/user-manual/tools/interface-files.rst

    This is a stub.
 Contributions, additions and corrections are greatly appreciated.

-Probably you already noticed that when you save an agda file, another file with the same name and extension .agdai is automatically created.
+When an agda file is saved in agda file, another file with the same name and extension .agdai is automatically created.
 This .agdai file is what we call an **interface file**.

 Interface files store the results from the type-checking process.
 These results include: